OpenTermsArchive/contrib-versions/AppleIChat/Terms of Service.md

 View iCloud terms

+TestFlight Terms &.
+Conditions

+Terms and conditions applicable to the use of TestFlight.

+Review TestFlight terms

 Privacy Policy

 Apple is committed to your privacy.
 Read our customer Privacy Policy for a clear explanation of how we collect, use, disclose, transfer, and store your information.
 Learn how to review any information that may be associated with you.